molecula/documentation/cloud/my-account/_posts/2022-12-20-cloud-user-activate-account.md

 ---
-title: How do I create a FeatureBase account?
+title: How do I activate my FeatureBase account?
 ---

 FeatureBase users are invited to join an organization via email.